martinhoefling/rsyncd-formula/README.rst

 ``rsyncd``
 ------------

 Installs the rsync package, and starts the rsyncd service.
+Note: The rsyncd.conf has to be created manually / via another state.
+If the state of the config should also be managed via salt, the rsyncd.config state (which pulls rsyncd) should be used instead.

 ``rsyncd.config``
 ------------